Home / Projects / Ripple Effect

 Overall, the project aims to create a scalable, collaborative approach to sustainable water management that is accessible to farmers and land managers across Australia, enhancing productivity, profitability, and environmental resilience on a national level.

-See the Service Delivery Areas for the project in the map below:
+See the Service Delivery Areas (currently approximate delivery areas) for the project in the map below:

 Resources